Reading-eScience-Centre/coverage-restapi/spec.md

 a human to copy-paste URLs into a browser address bar and "download" the data, since he cannot select the format directly.
-A common way out is to also make the different formats available under URLs with file extensions (see the "Simple resources" section), which then would always deliver the corresponding format.
+A common way out is to also make the different formats available under URLs with file extensions (see the "Static resources" section), which then would always deliver the corresponding format.

 However, this case gets more complex once the API grows and, for example, serves just the first 100 coverages in a big collection, relying on a client that